For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

 Bobby Steeves was guilty of the crime of being different.
 He was — what we jokingly referred to in the day — a queer.
 Homo.
 We could easily toss in another 10 or 20 descriptors, including ‘easy target.’

-Someone once found Bobby shaking like a leaf in a canoe, of all things, hiding out from someone who wanted to pound the living daylights out of him.
+Someone once found Bobby shaking like a leaf in a canoe, of all places — hiding out from someone who wanted to pound the living daylights out of him.
+Baboon was not the only goon in town.

-Another thing.
+Another thing, and it’s important.
 Bobby wasn’t bright.
 He was — in PC parlance — ‘mentally-challenged’ which made his journey in life that much more hellish.

 The months and years would morph into a decade before I finally ‘worked out’ who Bobby really was.
 He was gay.
 He wasn’t heterosexual, like me.
 Like most of us.
 That was strike one.
 Bobby was also simple.
 Strike two.
 Boom.